LuizTakeda/university-inc-main-project/README.md

 ## How to run

-Go to the folder "rose":
+Navigate to the "rose" folder:

 ```bash
   $ cd rose